Sulaiman001/white/README.md

 bin/run.sh
 ```

-Copy `bin/example.config.php` to `bin/config.php` and update the Ratchet and MongoDB settings.
+Copy `bin/example.config.php` to `bin/config.php` and update the settings.

-Also edit `$cfg['secret']`.
+Be sure to edit `$cfg['secret']`.
 This is a secret token that will allow you to view all lists in the system.
 This hash URL is,

     https://www.example.com/white/www/#/lists/your-secret-token-goes-here

 This token should be long an complicated as it will be viewable in the URL.

 Copy `www/js/example.config.js` to `www/js/config.js` and update the JavaScript settings.

+For reminders you must also do something similar to the following so that your web server user can execute `at`.

+Add similar lines to `/etc/sudoers`.

+    ALL ALL=NOPASSWD: /usr/bin/at
+    ALL ALL=NOPASSWD: /usr/bin/atq
+    ALL ALL=NOPASSWD: /usr/bin/atrm

+Future versions may use `/etc/at.allow`.

 Open `www/index.php` in a browser.